 305 Washington St.

 Cooking up traditional Turkish cuisine, cousins Ziya Canca and Ahmet Ozseferoglu offer specialties from their homeland.
-One popular choice is the Adana Kebab (named after the fourth largest city in Turkey, where it originated), consisting of spicy ground lamb on skewers.
-Although the menu is heavy on meat, vegetarians will enjoy spinach pies with feta cheese wrapped in phyllo dough, and a variety of cold appetizers and salads.
+One popular choice is the Adana kebab (named after the fourth-largest city in Turkey, where it originated), consisting of spicy ground lamb on skewers.
+Although the Halal-certified menu is heavy on meat, vegetarians will enjoy spinach pies with feta cheese wrapped in phyllo dough, and a variety of cold appetizers and salads.
 Many dishes are served with pide, a delicious homemade sesame-seeded bread that’s soft on the inside, crunchy on the outside—only a fool would pass it up.
 With many items premade and showcased at the counter, service is quick.

 Village Pizza House